Vectorworks/developer-scripting/Function Reference/Functions/TrackObject.md

 |p|REAL|Returns coordinates of mouse click.|

 ## Remarks
 [[User:CBM-c-|_c_]], (2011 Oct.
-03): The user is always prompted to select a point, similar to using [[VS:GetPt| GetPt]], and this point seems to be the required criteria.
+03): The user is always prompted to select a point, similar to using [ GetPt](GetPt.md), and this point seems to be the required criteria.
 So the description is a bit misleading, since you might believe that the routine takes care of the point all by itself, which doesn't happen.

 ## Examples
 #### VectorScript ####